syedrayyanhussain/Airline-Flight-Delay-Report/README.md

 ## 📊 Project Overview
 This interactive Power BI dashboard was built during the [Maven Analytics Crash Course](https://mavenanalytics.io/crash-courses/go-from-data-to-dashboard-in-15-minutes-in-power-bi).
-The objective was to transform raw airline flight data into a compelling, data-driven dashboard within 15 minutes.
+The objective was to transform raw airline flight data into a compelling, data-driven dashboard.

 ## 🚀 Key Features
 - Visual summary of total, delayed, and canceled flights